kubernetes/website/content/en/docs/tasks/run-application/access-api-from-pod.md

 While running in a Pod, your container can create an HTTPS URL for the Kubernetes API server by fetching the `KUBERNETES_SERVICE_HOST` and `KUBERNETES_SERVICE_PORT_HTTPS` environment variables.
-As a convenience, the API server may also be referenced via a Service named `kubernetes` in the `default` namespace.
-Therefore, Pods can use the `kubernetes.default.svc` hostname to query the API server.

-The API server's in-cluster address is published to a Service named `kubernetes` in the `default` namespace.
-This means that pods may reference `kubernetes.default.svc` as a DNS name for the local API server.
+The API server's in-cluster address is also published to a Service named `kubernetes` in the `default` namespace so that pods may reference `kubernetes.default.svc` as a DNS name for the local API server.

 {{< note >}}
 Kubernetes does not guarantee that the API server has a valid certificate for